CIRSS/geist/README.md

-# blazegraph-util
+# Geist

-Go library and CLI interface for working with Blazegraph instances.
+Language and libraries for multiparadigm logic programs.